 Doctorate in Business Administration program is the most senior of our school. thanks to a partnership with Maastricht School of Management (Netherlands) is provided and is aimed at developing knowledge creation from research as the basis for a successful application in business.

-Courses in Holland with professors Maastricht School of Management
+Courses in the Netherlands with professors from Maastricht School of Management

 Each course will last one week

 Trip to Holland to bring instructional program modules in Maastricht School of Management (MSM).